00-team/artemis/README.md

-# Artemis Project
+# Nightcurly Project

-artemis is amazing :)
+Nightcurly is amazing :)

 ## How to setup